The Means to Combat Gun Violence Are Within Our Grasp

 In 1974, the National Council to Control Handguns (NCCH), the first nonprofit organization that began advocating for gun violence prevention.
 A noteworthy point to mention is that NCCH prioritized federal action on gun legislation as opposed to building coalitions in impacted communities.
 As a result, for decades, the gun violence prevention movement pushed for gun laws while growing increasingly disconnected from the root causes of gun injuries and deaths.
 The assumption that “legislation is the only solution to gun violence” has masked the wounds and voices of victims and left behind impacted communities and families, especially in black and brown communities.

-Fortunately, the models and conversations around gun violence are showing positive signs of shifting away from a “legislation only” mentality to involving communities and those with lived experiences to change systems that perpetuate violence, racism, and mass incarceration.
+Slowly, models and conversations around gun violence are shifting away from a “legislation only” mentality to involving communities and those with lived experiences from systems that perpetuate violence, racism, and mass incarceration.

 Let’s start actively and compassionately listening

 While listening in on conversations with the team at the Hope and Heal Fund, I have discovered that while advocacy is incredibly important, real change will prevail only if those closest to the problem are driving the solutions.

 Congressional and state legislative efforts to combat gun violence have had successes over the past few decades.
 Nevertheless, I pose this question for you to consider: What are the unintended implications of gun laws for the people who do not participate in the policy-making decisions, such as people of color, low-income communities, and members of the LGBTQ+ community?

 I ask this question to shed light on the lack of diversity and lack of collaboration the gun violence prevention movement has fallen into.
 Philanthropists, activists, and elected officials should create change for and by the people and fully recognize that those closest to the problem are closest to the solution.